 Once you're showing up on a more positive platform, you'll have more impact.
 But you'll also need to give your ads a positive spin to boost business results.
 A real-life example of this is Shapermint, a brand that recently ran a campaign on Pinterest.
 While some brands see our ad policies as a constraint, Shapermint saw them as an opportunity to unlock even more positive creative, and as a result, more effective advertising.
 Together with Shapermint, we worked to create ads featuring women of all body types and straightforward sizing cues.

-Be strategic with where you advertise this fall.
+Be strategic with where you advertise this autumn.
 On Pinterest, there are no political ads.
-This means your brand doesn’t have to compete with election advertising and your content doesn’t have to compete with election messages.
-And historically, September through October is one of the most efficient times to advertise on Pinterest.
+This means that your brand doesn’t have to compete with election advertising and your content doesn’t have to compete with election messages.
+And historically, the September–October period is one of the most efficient times to advertise on Pinterest.